 - 1. Go to Services and Profiles > Access Control > User Traffic. - 2.
 Click Create.
-The Create User Traffic Profile form appears. - 3.
+The Create User Traffic Profile page appears. - 3.
 Enter a Name, and optionally a Description for the UTP. - 4.
-In the Application Recognition and Control section, select an Application Policy from the drop-down list.
+Under Application Recognition and Control, select an Application Policy from the drop-down list.
 Alternatively, click Create to create a new policy. - 5.
-Click OK to save the User Traffic Profile.

-- 6. Go to Wireless LANs. - 7.
+Click OK to save the UTP. - 6.
+Go to Wireless LANs. - 7.
 Locate the WLAN for which you want to apply the application policy, and select it from the list. - 8.
 Click Configure.
-The Edit WLAN [WLAN Name] form appears. - 9.
-Expand the Advanced Options section, and select a User Traffic Profile you created from the drop-down list.
+The Edit WLAN [WLAN Name] page appears. - 9.
+Under Advanced Options, select a user traffic profile you created from the drop-down list.
 Alternatively, click Create to create a new UTP.